nicholasroethel/Ece470Project/README.md

-This project contains a genetic algorithm that attempts to decrypt a cipher text that hsa been encoded using a Vignere Cipher.
+This project contains a genetic algorithm that attempts to decrypt a cipher text that has been encoded using a Vignere Cipher.

 Our code is contained in GADecrypt, it is currently setup to test parameters.